Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

 \begin{proof} The proof can be found in Appendix \ref{App:proofpropoptimalmenu}. \end{proof}

-Proposition \ref{prop:properties_optimalmenu} provides some important properties of the optimal incentive-efficient menu of contracts $(R^*_\theta, p^*_\theta)_{\theta \in \Theta}$.
-Specifically, the optimal retention decreases with the agent's type $\theta$, whereas the optimal premium increases with $\theta$.
+Proposition \ref{prop:properties_optimalmenu} provides some important properties of the optimal solution to Problem \eqref{eq:IPO_sup_retention} when $\alpha \in (0, \frac{1}{2}]$.
+Specifically, the optimal retention decreases with the agent's type $\theta$, whereas the optimal premium is non-decreasing with $\theta$ as established in Theorem \ref{th:solution_characterization_IPO}.
 That is, higher types, who are more risk averse and face stochastically larger losses, receive more coverage for a larger premium.
-Additionally, the highest risk type (who is the most risk averse and faces the largest loss) receives full coverage at every possible loss level $l$.
+Additionally, the highest risk type (who is the most risk averse and faces the largest loss) receives full coverage at every possible loss level $l$, under additional conditions ensuring strict positivity of the virtual value function at $\bar \theta$.
+Specifically, the first condition requires the highest type's loss distribution to be nontrivial, while the second requires the insurer to be strictly less risk averse than the highest type agent.
 This property, commonly referred to as \textit{efficiency at the top}, was shown to hold by \cite{chade2012optimal}, and later by \cite{gershkov2023optimal} and \cite{ghossoub2025optimal}.
 In contrast, the lowest risk type (the least risk averse) is indifferent in participating at the optimum, and the monopolist insurer absorbs all of the surplus from this agent.

 Proposition \ref{prop:properties_optimalmenu} also shows that the agent's utility at the optimum decreases with the agent's type $\theta$.
 Moreover, if $g$ is submodular as in \eqref{eq:gsubmodular}, if both the agent's distortion and the cumulative loss distribution are convex in type, and if the agent's distortion is convex in $t$ for all types, then the agent's utility is also convex in type.
 While the monotonicity of the agent’s utility is consistent with the findings of previous literature (e.g., \cite{chade2012optimal}, \cite{gershkov2023optimal}), \cite{ghossoub2025optimal} assume that the agent's type affects only their risk attitude, and they show that the agent's utility decreases with risk type.
 Moreover, it is convex in type if convexity of the agent's distortion in type is satisfied.